Is Circuit Festival Miami going ahead in 2020?

 Where do most of the guys come from who attend Circuit Festival Miami?

-I also spoke with promoter Luis Morera about some of the logistics of the event.
+We also spoke with promoter Luis Morera about some of the logistics of the event.

 As we all know, the beaches are like the jewels of our city so we don’t only want to give back to the community in a financial way but also by adding some community work.
 We’re working with the city to see which go-green non-profit will be appointed to do the clean-up.
 Once we come up with a date and time, we’ll send messages to our email list and social media to gather volunteers.